awebber00/MechaCar_Statistical_Analysis/README.md

 ## T-Test Summary

 The conclusion of the T-Tests on the suspension coils shows us that there is no significant difference in the output that require any extreme callouts for our analysis.

+## Study Design: MechaCar Vs. Competition

+What consumers would be most concerned about is how the MechaCar stacks up against what is already available in the automotive marketplace.
+They would be concenred most about safety, fuel efficiency, styling & extra features, space and comfort inside the vehicle, and initial cost as well as maintenance cost.
+These features, metrics and amenities are what consumers care the most about when considering purchasing a car and the MechaCar has to stack up well against the competition when it comes to delivering.

+We would test how safe the MechaCar is versus the compatition.
+Our null hypothesis would be to find out whether or not the MechaCar is safer than the competition when it comes to crash tests and crumple zone strength & reliability.

+We would use T-Tests to test the hypothesis and guage whether or not the metrics were better in the MechaCar vs. the competition.

+The data that we would need to run these tests would be the historical crash test data of the competition and recent crash testing that was performed with the MechaCar.